-- (B) by the organization's organizational documents under a provision of the organization's organic law authorizing those documents to make one or more specified persons liable for all or specified portions of its debts, liabilities, and other obligations of the organization solely by reason of the person co-owning or having an interest in the organization. - (9) "Surviving organization" means an organization into which one or more other organizations are merged.
+1 (B) by the organization's organizational documents under a provision of the 2 organization's governing statute authorizing those documents to make one or more specified 3 persons liable for all or specified debts, liabilities, and other obligations of the organization 4 solely by reason of co-owning or having an interest in the organization.

+(9) "Surviving organization" means an organization into which one or more other organizations are merged.
 A surviving organization may exist before the merger or be created by the merger.